 Price Appreciation and ROI

-Degas’s works display one of the most stable long-term price trajectories in the Impressionist market, offering consistency even during market corrections.
-Recent ROI indicators include:
+Degas’s works display one of the most stable long-term price trajectories in the Impressionist market, offering consistency even during broader market corrections.

-Additionally, the limited production volume of Degas’s sculpture editions and pastels contributes to scarcity-driven value appreciation.
+The limited production volume of Degas’s sculpture editions and pastels also contributes to scarcity-driven value appreciation.
 Works with ballerina themes consistently outperform his other subjects, especially when backed by exhibition history or provenance from major collections.

-For strategic investors, Degas offers the best of both worlds: refined artistic pedigree and stable, long-term capital appreciation.
+For strategic investors, Degas offers the best of both worlds.
+Refined artistic pedigree paired with stable, long-term capital appreciation.
 His pieces are less about explosive growth and more about enduring, compounding value.

 Mary Cassatt

-Mary Cassatt (1844–1926) carved out a unique legacy within the Impressionist movement—not just as one of the few prominent female artists of her era, but also as a pioneer who bridged European modernism and American collecting tastes.
+Mary Cassatt (1844 to 1926) carved out a unique legacy within the Impressionist movement, not just as one of the few prominent female artists of her era, but as a pioneer who bridged European modernism and American collecting tastes.
 Her works, known for their emotional nuance and masterful use of light and texture, have surged in both institutional attention and market value over the last two decades.

-Cassatt, born in Pennsylvania, studied in France and was invited by Edgar Degas to exhibit alongside the Impressionists—an extraordinary feat given the male-dominated art world of the time.
+Cassatt, born in Pennsylvania, studied in France and was personally invited by Edgar Degas to exhibit alongside the Impressionists, an extraordinary achievement given the male-dominated art world of the time.
 She quickly became known for her portrayals of domestic life, especially scenes featuring mothers and children.
-While her compositions often appear soft or sentimental at first glance, they are technically rigorous, emotionally charged, and deeply modern in their gaze.
+While her compositions can appear soft or sentimental at first glance, they are technically rigorous, emotionally charged, and deeply modern in their gaze.

 Notable Artworks

-Cassatt’s top works have experienced strong upward momentum in recent years:
+Cassatt’s top works have experienced strong upward momentum in recent years, reflecting a market finally catching up with her artistic importance.

 - “Young Girl Reading” (c.
 1876): A pastel that sold privately for over $9 million in 2018.